A/N: If you review, I will reply! :)

 It was the day I met Alice Brandon.

-And the first day I spoke to Edward Cullen.
+And the first day Edward Cullen spoke to me.

-A/N: A few more answers and questions from now and then.
+A/N: A few more answers and questions.
 Hope you'll share your thoughts.
-Next chapter, next weekend, fingers crossed.